Entity Framework Extensions Delete Matched and one NOT Condition

 A company uses Entity Framework and needs to delete customers with the BulkDelete method.

 However, there is a particularity.
-The delete should only happen if the version in the database is not equal as the one coming from the importation.
+The delete should only happen if the version in the database is not equal to the one coming from the importation.

 In summary:

-• If the Version value are equal, the customer cannot be deleted
+• If the Version value is equal, the customer cannot be deleted

-• If the Version value are not equal, the customer can be deleted
+• If the Version value is not equal, the customer can be deleted

 Solution